adrienne-marshall/CSMP/README.md

 <!-- badges: end -->

-The goal of csmp is to assess the climate sensitivity of model performance, as described in Marshall et al. (2021).
+The goal of the **csmp** package is to assess the climate sensitivity of model performance, as described in Marshall et al. (2021).
 Please see the manuscript for more details about use and applications.

 ## Installation